 All activities relating to a specific audit are conducted in a transparent manner involving the full participation of the State throughout the audit process, beginning four to six months prior to the starting date of the audit when the States that are scheduled for an audit are officially notified of the audit dates and are requested to submit a signed copy of the USAP-CMA Memorandum of Understanding (MoU), if this has not already been accomplished.
 At the same time:

-· States are requested to submit a completed State Aviation Security Activity Questionnaire (SASAQ), completed compliance checklists, and copied of relevant documents to assist in creating an audit plan; and
+· States are requested to submit a completed State Aviation Security Activity Questionnaire (SASAQ), completed compliance checklists, and copies of relevant documents to assist in creating an audit plan; and

 · Audit-related documents and other essential information are forwarded to the State to be audited to enable it to appropriately prepare for the forthcoming audit.